An overview of the department

 The Mathematics Institute was founded in 1965 by Professor Sir Christopher Zeeman, since when it has gone on to become one of the leading research and teaching departments in the country.

-The Institute's research has received excellent scores in all the national research assessment exercises conducted over the last 20 years.
-In the last such exercise, the 2014 REF (Research Excellence Framework) exercise, Warwick Statistics and the Warwick Mathematics Institute together were ranked 3rd in the UK with more than 90% of our research activity assessed as either internationally excellent or world leading.
-Our research environment at Warwick was rated by REF 2014 as the very best in the UK for mathematical sciences (achieving the maximum possible score of 100% at 4*).
-In 2014 one of our staff, Prof. Martin Hairer, won a Fields Medal for his work in Stochastic Analysis.
+The Institute's research has received excellent scores in all the national research assessment exercises conducted over the last 25 years.
+In the last such exercise, the 2021 REF (Research Excellence Framework) exercise, Warwick Statistics and the Warwick Mathematics Institute together were highly ranked with 99% of our research activity assessed as either internationally excellent or world leading.
+More information on our REF 2021 results can be found here.

 The undergraduate Mathematics programme at Warwick is distinguished for its ACADEMIC EXCELLENCE and FLEXIBILITY and CHOICE.
 The course is demanding, challenging and exciting.
 The large size of the department means that it can offer a rich and varied diet of mathematics modules.
 Many options from other departments are also available.